MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-we are calling `gapi.NewServer()`, but now it requires one more argument:
+we're calling `gapi.NewServer()`, but now it requires one more argument:
 the `taskDistributor`.
 So I'm gonna copy this
 `taskDistributor worker.TaskDistributor` and add it to the function
 signature.
 Then we can add the `taskDistributor` to this `NewServer()`